 Employers offer many ways to own company stock.
 You can own stock through an employee stock purchase plan, through stock options (restricted stock, phantom stock, incentive stock, etc.), through a 401(k) plan, and through outright purchase in a brokerage account.

 The ease with which you can access company stock makes it easy to buy and buy and buy.
-To make sure that you keep your investment portfolio and exposure to any one position aligned with your personal goals and risk tolerance, it’s important to review your existing asset allocation and determine how much of your money is tied up in company stock.
+To make sure that you keep your investment portfolio and exposure to any one position aligned with your personal goals and risk tolerance, it’s important to review your existing asset allocation on a periodic basis and determine how much of your money is tied up in company stock.

 Next, you should evaluate your risk tolerance, your time horizon, and your goals to determine whether your allocation is appropriate.
 You should also consider the tax implications and opportunities for every type of stock you own.

 Finally, I would recommend that you develop a plan to maintain an appropriate level of company stock that meets the dual mandate of helping to achieve your goals and staying within a reasonable level of risk.